-- The professional conducting the assessments and rendering diagnoses must have comprehensive training with regard to the specific issue (medical, legal, etc.) being addressed. - All evaluators/diagnosticians must be impartial individuals who are not family members, employers, employees, or otherwise personally affiliated with the student or the student's family. - The name, title, and professional credentials of the evaluator, including information about licensure or certification, area of specialization, employment, and state in which the individual practices should be clearly stated in the documentation.
+- The professional conducting the assessments and rendering diagnoses must have comprehensive training with regard to the specific issue (disability or serious injury or illness) being addressed. - All evaluators/diagnosticians must be impartial individuals who are not family members, employers, employees, or otherwise personally affiliated with the student or the student's family. - The name, title, and professional credentials of the evaluator, including information about licensure or certification, area of specialization, employment, and state in which the individual practices should be clearly stated in the documentation.